zaklang123/portfolio-projects/(SQL EDA)/README Project Summary.md

 5: Which store has the greatest revenue and are store employees allocated efficiently?
 6: What brand contributes the most to total revenue?

-With these questions in hand it was time for analysis.
+With these questions in hand, it was time for analysis.

 # Analysis: